magfest/tuber/README.md

 ### Troubleshooting
 #### Mac developer setup

-If you receive the following ambiguous error message: `ld: library not found for -lssl`
+If you receive the following ambiguous error message while running `python setup.py develop`: `ld: library not found for -lssl`

-The fix for this: `export LDFLAGS="-L/usr/local/opt/openssl/lib"`
+Try setting the link path for openssl and running it again: `export LDFLAGS="-L/usr/local/opt/openssl/lib"`

 #### Alembic with multiple heads